 This IOC represents assurance goal and corresponding observed or predicted goal fulfilment information.

 To express a new assurance goal for the assurance closed control loop, the MnS consumer needs to request the MnS producer to create an instance of AssuranceGoal.
 MnS producer can also trigger the creation of an instance of AssuranceGoal.
-For example, when a new instance NetworkSLice or NetworkSliceSubnet is created on the MnS producer and the corresponding SLS needs to be assured, a new instance of AssuranceGoal needs to be created and associated to the new instance NetworkSLice or NetworkSliceSubnet by configuring the attribute “networkSliceRef” or “networkSliceSubnetRef” and corresponding attribute “serviceProfileId” and “sliceProfileId“.
+For example, when a new instance NetworkSLice or NetworkSliceSubnet is created on the MnS producer and the corresponding SLS needs to be assured, a new instance of AssuranceGoal needs to be created and associated to the new instance NetworkSLice or NetworkSliceSubnet by configuring the attributes “networkSliceRef” or “networkSliceSubnetRef” and corresponding attributes “serviceProfileId” and “sliceProfileId”.

 The attribute “assuranceTargetList” defines a list of assurance targets (the subset of attributes (typically characteristics attributes) from an SLS, i.e. a ServiceProfile or a SliceProfile, that are subject to assurance requirements.) that should be assured by the AssuranceClosedControlLoop.
 The attribute “assuranceTargetList” is configured by MnS producer based on the specified ServiceProfile or SliceProfile.

-To obtain the observed predicted status of the the goal fulfilment information, the MnS consumer can query the attribute “AssuranceGoalStatusObserved” and “AssuranceGoalStatusPredicted”from MnS producer.
-The attribute “AssuranceGoalStatusObserved” and “AssuranceGoalStatusPredicted” is configured by MnS producer at the end of an observation period.
-The observation period is assigned by MnS consumer through requsting the MnS producer to set attribute “observationTime”..
-The status of the goal fuilfilment is considered FULFILLED if all the constituent target are FULFILLED.

 NOTE: Multiple instances of AssuranceGoal can be created for a single instance of NetworkSlice or NetworkSliceSubnet.